cdburke/wiki_import/import/readme.txt

-See init.ijs for global names
+See init.ijs for global names.
+Update as appropriate.

-Put new files in ~Jwiki/source with a top level directory of Help.
+Put new files in ~Jwiki/source.
 If a wiki page name is also the name of a subdirectory, then use the usual name for the subdirectory, and add a _DirX suffix to the wiki page name, e.g. Guides_DirX .
 The suffix is dropped when building the xml.

 When ready, run ~Jwiki/import/run.ijs.
 If the xml looks OK, then run

   upwikixml''

-Login to web on the server, i.e. ssh web@34.230.205.230 .
-This address is for code2.jsoftware.com, the test wiki.
+Login to web on the test wiki server, i.e. ssh web@code4.jsoftware.com.

 Check the contents of the wikiupload directory, then run:

   bin/wikiupload.sh

-The new pages should now appear in the code2.jsoftware.com wiki.
+It will take a minute or so.
+Once run, the new pages should now appear in the test wiki.